-My husband was making dinner when we heard the typical “I don’t want that” comment from my 4.5-year-old when she heard what was for dinner.
-I was curious what Addison would choose for dinner, so I asked!
+My husband was making dinner when we heard the typical “I don’t want that” comment from my four-and-a-half-year-old when she heard what was for dinner.
+I was curious what Addison would choose to eat, so I asked!
 She thought for a moment and happily replied, “I would choose pasta with sprinkle cheese (it’s what we call parmesan in our house) and raw veggies.”
 My husband and I looked at each other and shared a proud parenting moment.
 Our kid chose veggies!

 Please, I beg you, have a healthy option or two at the events you throw and help me encourage my kid to eat sugar in moderation.